mike-hanson/auto-barrel-src/README.md

 Auto Barrel - Stop - From the command pallete execute this command to stop automatic management of barrel files.

+Update Barrel - Righ click on a barrel file in Exporer viewlet and this command allows you to update the barrel to include new files added manually.
+Perfect if you forget to start Auto Barrel before adding new files.

-You can also prevent Auto Barrel from treating existing index.[tj]s files as barrels by adding a comment to the file
+You can also prevent Auto Barrel from treating existing index.[tj]s[x] files as barrels by adding a comment to the file

 ### Recursive Barelling

 As of v1.4.0 Auto Barrel supports including files in sub folders in a barrel file.
 When Auto Barrel - Start is active and this feature is enabled (it is enabled by default) Auto Barrel walks up the folder tree to find the nearest ancestor index.[jt]s file to manage.
-This can lead to a file with the name index.* being incorrectly identified as a barrel.
+This can lead to a file with the name index.\* being incorrectly identified as a barrel.
 If this happens the file will need to be excluded using either the setting or an appropriate comment as described below.

 As of v1.5.0 Auto Barrel recognises barrel files in nested folders and imports the folder rather than individual files in the folder.
 However this requires recursive barrelling to be enabled.

 ## Extension Settings